Ottana

-Ottana (Otzàna) is a comune (municipality), former bishopric and Latin titular see in the Province of Nuoro in the Italian region Sardinia, located about 110 km north of Cagliari and about 25 km southwest of Nuoro.
+Ottana (Otzàna) is a town and comune (municipality), former bishopric and Latin titular see in the Province of Nuoro in the autonomous island region of Sardinia in Italy.
+It is located about 110 km north of Cagliari and about 25 km southwest of Nuoro.
+It has 2,147 inhabitants.

 The town is known for its traditional carnival costumes, including distinctive masks worn by the Boes, Merdules and Filonzana.

-Ottana borders the following municipalities: Bolotana, Noragugume, Olzai, Orani, Sarule, Sedilo.
+Ottana borders the municipalities of Bolotana, Noragugume, Olzai, Orani, Sarule, and Sedilo.

-It is home to the Romanesque church of San Nicola.

-Ecclesiastical history

-In 1110 was established a bishopric of Ottana (Italiano) or Othana in Latin.

-On 1503.12.08 it was suppressed and its territory reassigned to establish the Diocese of Alghero.
+Demographics

+As of 2026, the population is 2,147, of which 50.0% are male, and 50.0% are female.
+Minors make up 13.0% of the population, and seniors make up 27.4%.